-Desire for Convenience: The “Amazon Prime, instant gratification generation has little patience for the long waits associated with the visit to a doctor’s office.
-In part, Millennials live stressed out, hectic lives.
+The “Amazon Prime, instant gratification generation has little patience for the long waits associated with the visit to a doctor’s office.
+In part, millennials live stressed out, hectic lives.
 In part, they view two-hour waits as evidence of an antiquated, broken system; which they inherently reject.

 Telehealth services, such as First Stop Health, are available 24 hours a day, 365 days a year.
 And, with an average doctor call-back time, of about five minutes, First Stop Health fits the on-demand generation’s desire for convenient access to healthcare services.

-Technology Natives: The group that was raised with Facebook, Google, and smartphones are far more comfortable with technology as a means of solving their problems.
-According to one estimate, Millennials are five times more likely to embrace new technologies than any other generation.
+The group that was raised with Facebook, Google, and smartphones are far more comfortable with technology as a means of solving their problems.
+According to one estimate, millennials are five times more likely to embrace new technologies than any other generation.

 Our service is not designed to replace PCP’s or preventive medicine.
 At the same time, our goal is to encourage our members to stay healthy, happy, and productive by using our service instead of visiting an urgent care, retail clinic, primary care doctor or ER.
-Indeed, our industry-leading, average usage of 44% across all our employee groups reflects our success in demonstrating the value of our service to Millennials and covered employees of all ages.
+Indeed, our industry-leading, average usage of 50% across all our employee groups for the first half of 2017 reflects our success in demonstrating the value of our service to millennials and covered employees of all ages.

 Employers also benefit financially by offering our service.
 We contractually guarantee that our service will generate a positive ROI for employers.